flint-bot/flint/README.md

   }
 }

+// set default messages to use markdown globally for this flint instance... flint.messageFormat = 'markdown';

 // check if htc is already active in room... flint.on('spawn', bot => {
   // retrieve value of key 'htc'.
 When this is ran initially, this will return 'undefined'.